Conda Basics

 Overview

-This guide introduces a user to the basic workflow of using conda environments, as well as providing an example of how to create a conda environment that uses a different version of Python than the base environment uses on Summit.
-Although Summit is being used in this guide, all of the concepts still apply to other OLCF systems.
+This guide introduces a user to the basic workflow of using conda environments, as well as providing an example of how to create a conda environment that uses a different version of Python than the base environment.

 OLCF Systems this guide applies to: